 - Impact of natural disasters on suicide risk

 Expertise in Geospatial Technologies

-- QGIS (largely R, GRASS and OSM geographic data)
+- QGIS (including processing R scripts, GRASS, and OSM geographic data)

 - Computer generated footprints (buildings polygonization)